 This is indeed a good suggestion for improving interpretation.
 Accordingly, we have revised the text to report cycle time instead of cycles per minute.
 The updated text, shown on Page 5, now reads: “Each knee extension-flexion movement cycle was guided by eight metronome beats, with the knee fully flexed at the first beat, fully extended by the fourth beat and fully flexed again by the eighth beat, resulting in 8 seconds per cycle”

 RE1.4: TGV was used as a regularizer.
 Along which dimensions? time, space, or both?
 Please clarify.

 The TGV regularization was applied along the spatial dimension.
-The updated text, shown on Page 6 now reads “... the image was reconstructed as a spatially regularized Total Generalized Variation regularized least-squares problem solved using the Alternating Direction Method of Multipliers, ...”
+The updated text, shown on Page 6, now reads: “... the image was reconstructed as a spatially regularized Total Generalized Variation regularized least-squares problem solved using the Alternating Direction Method of Multipliers, ...”

 RE1.5: Is there a python image-processing package that was mainly used for the analysis (i.e. openCV)?
 If so, please mention the used package.

-SciPy and sciki-image were used for the analysis.
-We have now mentioned the specific modules used for edge detection, connected-component labeling, cubic spline interpolation and Nelder-Mead optimization alongside the corresponding algorithms in Pages 6 and 7.
+Indeed, two image processing packages were used for the analysis: SciPy and sciki-image.
+We have now mentioned the specific modules used for edge detection, connected-component labeling, cubic spline interpolation and Nelder-Mead optimization alongside the corresponding algorithms on Pages 6 and 7.

 RE1.6: In (I) you write: "…including the interior cortical bone boundaries."
 I suggest: "including the boundary between cortical and trabecular bone"

-We thank the reviewer for the suggestion.
-The text has been edited accordingly in Page 7:
+Thank you for this suggestion.
+We have revised the text accordingly on Page 7, as shown here: “This step resulted in binary images highlighting the detected edges, including the boundary between interior cortical and trabecular bone.”

 RE1.7: In (III) you write that the most distal points were used as initial points.
 Would it not be the most proximal point for the tibia?

 We used the most distal point for both the femur and tibia for simplicity in algorithm implementation.
 However, the choice of the starting point (distal vs. proximal) does not affect the tracking performance, as the algorithm establishes reference points along the entire bone contour.